 Courses designated in the catalog as repeatable for credit (e.g., special topics courses, independent studies, field experience and thesis hours) are not eligible for grade replacement.

 A class grade earned because of a student's academic dishonesty is not eligible for grade replacement via this policy.

 Courses repeated for grade replacement must be taken for a letter grade (not audit, pass/fail or no credit).
-Courses graded pass/fail only are not eligible for grade replacement.
+Courses graded pass/fail only or satisfactory/unsatisfactory are not eligible for grade replacement.
 Courses taken prior with an earned F may be retaken as letter-graded (if offered for student option) and considered for grade replacement.

 No retroactive adjustments or transactions for prior terms will be performed as a result of repeating a course, including changes to academic standing or eligibility for honors, athletics or financial aid.

-- Some academic units may limit the number of times a student can enroll in a given course.
-Such limits must be observed when invoking this policy.
+Some academic units may limit the number of times a student can enroll in a given course or limit the number of attempts for degree applicability.

 The Office of the Registrar will run a process to apply grade replacement to all eligible courses and students after final grading each term.